TimeTravel-0/simonstalenhagwp/README.md

 As the main site itself contians various images and loads approx 85MB (!) in ~300 requests right now, it should save some bandwidth ;)

+Run it as cron or in "deamon mode" within your windowmanager autostart script, e.g.
+(sleep 10; ~/git/simsonstalenhagwp/wp.py d) &

 This script was created as a way to get the up-to-date artwork of Simon Stalenhag as wallpaper, no more, no less.
 In no way I try to take credit for the images - it is great that they are provided in high resolution and without annoying watermarks so usage as wallpaper is possible - thanks!